-Note A: Pure gross-of-fees performance returns are presented as supplemental information and do not reflect the deduction of any trading costs, fees, or expenses.
+Note A: Pure gross-of-fees performance returns are presented as supplemental "Internal dispersion is not presented for periods of less than a full year, or for annual periods that information and do not reflect the deduction of any trading costs, fees, or expenses." include less than 5 accounts for the full year.
 Therefore, returns will be reduced by advisory and other expenses.